IAB PodcastUpfront 2018

 Suzie Lechtenberg is the Executive Producer of More Perfect from WNYC Studios.
 Prior to More Perfect, she was the Executive Producer of Freakonomics Radio.
 Lechtenberg has also worked for Marketplace, Freakonomics Radio, Day to Day, Studio 360, and Weekend America.

-Hernan Lopez is Founder & CEO of Wondery, A Network Of Storytellers.
-Wondery became the fastest network to join the Top 10 ranker by Podtrac, propelled by immersive hit shows like Dirty John, American History Tellers, Business Wars, Hollywood & Crime and American Innovations.
-Prior to founding Wondery, Hernan was President & CEO of Fox International Channels, a $3bn division of Fox.
-Hernan has been a speaker at Cannes Lions, SXSW, Promax and Natpe, and his articles have been published by Ad Age and Fast Company.
+Hernan Lopez is Founder & CEO of Wondery, the largest independent podcast publisher.
+Wondery became the fastest network to join the Top 10 ranker by Podtrac, propelled by immersive hit shows like Dr. Death, Dirty John, American History Tellers, Business Wars, The Shrink Next Door and American Innovations.
+Prior to founding Wondery, Hernan was President & CEO of Fox International Channels, a $3bn division of Fox (now Disney).
+Hernan has been a speaker at Cannes Lions, CES, SXSW, Promax and Natpe, and his articles have been published by Ad Age and Fast Company.
 He holds an MBA from University Of Miami and lives in Los Angeles.

 Kathy Tu and Tobin Low are the co-hosts of Nancy, the podcast from WNYC Studios about the queer experience today.
 In the show, Kathy and Tobin share stories about how we define ourselves and the journey it takes to get there.
 Hailed as a top podcast by Entertainment Weekly, TIME Magazine, and The Guardian, Nancy has been praised for its “empathetic sense of how it feels to be young, searching, and a work in progress” by Vulture and as a “must-listen” by OUT Magazine.
 Prior to Nancy, Tobin was professional cellist.
 And, Kathy wants it noted that while this whole hosting thing makes her very uncomfortable, she’s leaning the eff in.
 You can find more about Tobin, Kathy, and Nancy at nancypodcast.org.